 New WhatsApp Exploit Lets You Track Your Friends And Strangers

-It is one of the best messaging app in market but many were left in shock when the new Exploit was discovered by a CS researcher.
-It was a Bad news for the millions of users who use WhatsApp every day as this new vulnerability is discovered on the most used messaging platform in the world that could potentially endanger our privacy by revealing sensitive data about how we use the application.
+It is one of the best messaging apps in the market but many were left in shock when the new Exploit was discovered by a CS researcher.
+It was Bad news for the millions of users who use WhatsApp every day as this new vulnerability is discovered on the most used messaging platform in the world that could potentially endanger our privacy by revealing sensitive data about how we use the application.